Middle East Buyers Seeking Rental Properties

-Millennials in the UK are not investing due to the higher cost of ownership, mortgage repayment, maintenance and utilities, which will raise demand for rental properties in the future.
-Currently, 46 percent of UK's 21 to 35-year-olds are living in rental accommodations.
-Transportation is a key factor and sellers are offering opportunities in regions with higher prospects of growth.
+Millennials in the UK are not buying homes due to the higher cost of ownership, mortgage repayment, maintenance and utilities, which will raise demand for a rental property in the future.
+Currently, 46 per cent of the UK's 21 to 35-year-olds live in rental accommodations.
+In addition, transportation and connectivity are key factors, so the developers offer opportunities in regions with higher growth prospects.

-Nationwide reported highest growth was reported in regions Yorkshire and Humberside, with an increase of 5.8 percent y-o-y.
-The impact of Stamp Duty could be felt, while, the growth is supported by the shortage and low mortgage rates.
-Some of the new buyers returning back to the country from other regions or cities are keen on buying properties where the rates are low.
+Nationwide reported the highest growth in regions Yorkshire and Humberside, with an increase of 5.8 per cent y-o-y.
+The impact of Stamp Duty could be felt while the shortage and low mortgage rates support the growth.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).